truehand/msteams_presence_on_LCD/README.md

 ![alt-text](https://github.com/truehand/msteams_presence_on_LCD/blob/main/static/lcd1.jpg?raw=true "A busy status displayed on the LCD")

 Currently, I use it in conjunction with PresenceLight (https://github.com/isaacrlevin/PresenceLight) which reads your Teams status (available/away/presenting etc).
-Alternatively, it can be integrated with any custom RESTful "Microsoft Graph API" applications that can read and report your Teams status / presence information, as it is possible to read Teams presence through this MS Graph API:
+Alternatively, it can be integrated with any custom RESTful "Microsoft Graph API" applications that can read and report your Teams status / presence information, as it is already possible to read Teams presence through this MS Graph API:

 https://docs.microsoft.com/en-us/graph/api/presence-get?view=graph-rest-1.0&tabs=http

-A GET request made to https://graph.microsoft.com/v1.0/me/presence will give you a response similar to this:
+For example, a GET request made to https://graph.microsoft.com/v1.0/me/presence will give you a response similar to this:

 {
 	"id": "fa8bf3dc-eca7-46b7-bad1-db199b62afc3",